h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 - **Mahalanobis Distance**: Comparing Euclidean and Mahalanobis distances for correlated data
 - **Emoji Visualization**: Using intuitive visual metaphors to understand correlation types
 - **Sketching Contours**: Interactive visualization for sketching contours of a bivariate normal distribution
+- **Robust Covariance Estimation**: Comparing standard and robust methods for covariance estimation in the presence of outliers

 ### Example 1: Basic Normal Distributions